 Though writers are known to have a way with words, for you, the magic often unfolds when you put pen to paper, or in today’s age, your fingers to the keypad.
 Since you’re able to articulate your thoughts better while writing than talking, you look for ways to communicate through the written word rather than the spoken word and avoid getting into formal one-on-one discussions or phone conversations, preferring to have an email dialogue.

 I discovered my love for writing long back in school.
 Though I wasn’t someone who would raise my hand to answer questions in class, I always enjoyed writing well-thought-out answers.
-Till this day, answering client phone calls makes me nervous, while responding to their queries via email is easy.
+To this day, answering client phone calls makes me nervous, while responding to their queries via email is easy.

 Also Read: The Positive Influence of Writing in My Life